Your Guide To Getting An Oil Field Job

 Derrick Hands are responsible for helping out in drilling the oil.
 Their job description includes working on a drilling derrick.
 If you join this position, you will be liable for rigging pipes and rising to the underground well.

 This is a very challenging task because you also have to work with hydraulics.
 For working with hydraulics, a person needs to be well aware of all the equipment and parts involved in getting the job done.
+Here is a Derrick Hand job if you are looking for a job in this field.

 Moreover, they are also responsible for maintaining drill safety when working in the oil field.
 Overall, they make a pretty good amount of money annually.
+If you want to pursue a career as a Derrick Hand but don’t know much about this field then read our complete blog on how to become a Derrickhand.

 National average salary: $44,000 plus per annum